Employee engagement should be a priority at every level of your business, but the drive to achieve real change needs to come from the top.

 Technology has revolutionized the way we communicate, but not all businesses have kept up at the same pace as consumers.
 It’s crucial to make the most of the ever-connected culture that has evolved and use that to drive engagement in the workplace.

 Employees will be more engaged when they are able to build bonds with colleagues, work together, and get more done.
 Team messaging platforms make this easier than ever.
 You can also use these tools to connect leadership with the rest of your employees.
-Virgin Trains promoted this sort of “conversational leadership” with dedicated channels where leaders answered questions.
+Build your own method of “conversational leadership,” like daily insights or dedicated channels where leaders answer questions.

 8. Keep measuring and engaging